m-elwin/crazy_turtle/README.md

 ## Setup Instructions
 1. Compile the workspace by executing `${insert command here}`
 2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `${insert command here}`
+3. Make sure no other ROS nodes are running prior to beginning.
 3. Run the launchfile `${location of launch file}` by executing `${insert command here}`
 4. When running you can see a visual depiction of the ROS graph using the `${command}` command.
    The ROS graph, including all topics and node labels, looks like:
    ![${The ROS Graph}](${path_to_image_here_include_image_in_your_repository})

 ## Runtime Information
-The `launchfile` from above should be running when executing these commands.
+The `launchfile` from above should be running at all times when executing these commands.
+If the nodes launched from the `launchfile` are not running, you will get incorrect results.

 5. Use the ROS command `${command and args}` to list all the nodes that are running.
    The output of the command looks like